Proof of Concept vs. MVP Software Development: What’s the difference?

 If you’re developing a new software application, you may wonder whether to create a proof of concept (POC) or minimum viable product (MVP).
 Both are examples of agile development, which favors short development cycles and quick feedback over long, drawn-out processes.
 Here’s a closer look at each approach and how they differ:

 A proof of concept is precisely what it sounds like – a way to test whether an idea is feasible.
 A POC is typically used to validate that a particular technology or approach will work as intended.
 It’s usually small-scale and not meant to be deployed or used by customers.
-It is generally used to answer questions such as the project’s scope, what problem the project solves, the time and budget of the project, and discusses the feedback from stakeholders.
+It is generally used to answer questions such as the project’s scope, what problem the project solves, the time and budget of the project, and discuss the feedback from stakeholders.

 A minimum viable product is also designed to test an idea, but it takes things one step further by putting a working product into customers’ hands.
 This allows businesses to get feedback early on and make necessary adjustments before investing too much time and resources into the development process.
 An MVP only has some of the bells and whistles of a final product, but it should have enough functionality to meet the needs of early adopters.
 MVP can also be released on the market, so it is not a prototype but a model that can be sold to consumers.